 If you’re starting with little money, why invest in real estate?

 First things first: real estate shouldn’t be your first investment.
-Most people will get optimal results making sure they’re reaching their employer’s 401(k) match or paying off high-interest debt.
+Most people will get optimal results by ensuring they’re reaching their employer’s 401(k) match or contributing to an IRA.

 But if you’ve already started building a portfolio, then real estate can provide a good way to diversify your assets.